Low Latency GNN Accelerator for Quantum Error Correction: Introduction

 \section{Introduction}

 Quantum computers have the potential to revolutionize several domains by offering computational speed-ups compared to the execution on classical machines.
 Notable examples are complex problems such as developing new chemical compounds~\cite{quantum-advantage-chemistry,motta2022emerging-quantum-chemistry1,lee2023evaluating-quantum-chemistry2} or evaluating the physical properties of new materials~\cite{quantum-advantage-material,alexeev2024quantum-quantum-material}.
-However, today's quantum devices remain fundamentally limited by the high error rate of their physical qubits~\cite{battistel2023real-error-limiting-factor}.
-Qubits are the fundamental unit of a quantum computer, and their value is represented as a complex value, with an amplitude and phase~\cite{Nielsen_Chuang_2023}.
-Physical qubits are highly susceptible to errors, which may take the form of bit flips or phase flips~\cite{Nielsen_Chuang_2023}.
+However, today's quantum devices remain fundamentally limited by the high error rate of their physical qubits~\cite{battistel2023real-error-limiting-factor}, the basic unit of a quantum computer~\cite{Nielsen_Chuang_2023}.

-The error rate is defined as the gate execution time with respect to the lifetime of the qubit.
-A lower error rate thus allows for running an increased number of consecutive quantum gates.
-Current superconducting hardware have lifetimes on the order of a few hundred microseconds and gate times of the order a hundred nanoseconds, giving error rates on the order of $10^{-3}$.
-Developing an effective implementation of quantum error-correction~(QEC)~\cite{chatterjee2023quantum-qecfordummies} is necessary to support more complex algorithms, which may require millions or billions of gates, and move towards the era of fault-tolerant quantum computing~(FTQC)~\cite{Nielsen_Chuang_2023}.
+A useful approximation of the physical error rate is the ratio between gate execution time and qubit lifetime.
+Lower error rates allow running longer sequences of reliable quantum operations.
+In current superconducting hardware, qubit lifetimes are on the order of a few hundred microseconds and gate times on the order of a hundred nanoseconds, giving error rates on the order of $10^{-3}$.
+Developing an effective implementation of Quantum Error Correction~(QEC)~\cite{chatterjee2023quantum-qecfordummies} is therefore necessary to support more complex algorithms, which may require millions or billions of gates, and move towards the era of Fault-Tolerant Quantum Computing~(FTQC)~\cite{Nielsen_Chuang_2023}.